Susanne85/budget-tracker/README.md

 ## Description

-This is an applicaion in which a user can track their travel deposits and expenses.
+This is an applicaion in which a user can track their deposits and expenses.
 They are able to add these details regardless of whether they have access to the internet.
 It they do not have access to the internet they can continue to add deposit and expense details and when internet access is available then their account details will be updated in the correct order.

 ## 📖Table of Contents
 1. [Installation](#installation)